lunkums/TheOdinProject/README.md

   - Determines which styles are applied to any given element
 - The Box Model:
   - Everything you see on a webpage is either part of a box or a box itself
-- A box's size and its relationship to the content inside is determined by:
+- A box's size and its relationship to the content inside are determined by:
   - Padding (space between content and border)
   - Border (edge between padding and margin)
   - Margin (space between elements; margins have the ability to collapse or overlap between elements)